pgmpy/pgmpy/README.md

 ----------------------------------|-------------
 `pip install -r requirements.txt` | `conda install --file requirements.txt`

-Please note that you should use NetworkX 1.8.1, consult #322 for details.
+Please note that you should use NetworkX 1.8.1, consult issue #322 for details.

 Installation:
 =============